Back to the wilderness: BWCA reopens after rare closure

 Officials last closed the wilderness area in 1976, when another record drought gripped that part of the state.

-Cooler weather and fire fighting progress also played a part in the decision to reopen, with the region's biggest fires remaining unchanged for days.
-All but three national forest fires are considered contained, and rain even helped control the Canadian wildfires closest to the BWCA.
-However, some areas close to those fires remain closed, such as land at the Upper Gunflint Trail, and restrictions on campfires and charcoal grills throughout the forest remain.
-Nearly half of the 65 fires reported in the Superior National Forest in 2021 were caused by humans, authorities said.
+Cooler weather and progress fighting fires also played a part in the decision to reopen, with the region's biggest fires unchanged for days.
+All but three fires in the national forest are considered contained, and rain helped control the Canadian fires closest to the BWCA.
+However, some nearby areas remain closed, such as land at the Upper Gunflint Trail; restrictions on campfires and charcoal grills throughout the forest remain.
+Nearly half of the 65 fires reported in the Superior National Forest in 2021 were caused by people, authorities said.

 On Friday, visitors can again camp on other Superior National Forest lands, including backcountry sites.
 The Forest Service also lifted heavy equipment restrictions.